UoB-COMSM0166/2026-group-5/docs/github_workflow.md

 ## Branches

-**Everything’s in main:** The simplest way is to upload everything to main, which was adopted by 90% of groups since it’s a very small project.
-If someone is worrying that profs cannot see your contributions, just have a look at insights and actions which will be checked by profs.
-One thing is clear: they are not creepy as you thought.
+**Everything’s in main:**
+The simplest way is to upload everything to main, which was adopted by 90% of groups since it’s a very small project.
+Individual contributions can be seen through insights and actions.

-**Concise branches and trade-off:** Another way is to create concise branches based on certain types, aka conventional commits.
-Professionally, in any repo, programmers won’t name branches with personal first names.
-Massive branches are also a waste.
-Once we choose this way, we need to learn skills to avoid conflicts when people want to modify the same document, i.e. README in main branches.
-Meanwhile, it will be risky if another member wants to add something in a branch created by you.
-Some people suggest this will let us get higher marks.
-It is, but most groups use the simplest way and still got even the highest mark.
-That’s basically the trade-off.
-In my perspective, interactions with other groups is also a great way to showcase our collaboration skills.
+**Concise branches and trade-off:**
+Another way is to create concise branches based on task types, following the Conventional Commits convention.
+Having too many branches or long-lived branches is also a waste.
+Once we choose this approach, we need to learn skills to avoid conflicts when multiple people want to modify the same file, for example the README in the main branch.
+Meanwhile, it can be risky if another member wants to add something to a branch you created.
+Some people suggest that using branches and pull requests can demonstrate more structured collaboration and potentially lead to higher marks.
+That may be true in some cases, but many groups achieve excellent results with simpler approaches as well.
+Ultimately, it's a trade-off between added safety and workflow simplicity.
+From my perspective, actively interacting and sharing ideas with other groups is also an excellent way to showcase our collaboration skills.

 ## Commits